karahyx/GeneCTLR/README.md

 Precision-Recall curves, and adding model predictions to desired data set.
 The five steps correspond to a total of 6 functions in `GeneCTLR`, which contain the following:
-The *missingValues* function checks for the number of missing values and unique values in each column, and provides a visual output for the results.
+The **missingValues** function checks for the number of missing values and unique values in each column, and provides a visual output for the results.
-The *impute* function replaces the NA values in each variable with the mean or the median of that variable.
+The **impute** function replaces the NA values in each variable with the mean or the median of that variable.
-The *trainCV* function trains the model and performs K-fold cross validation.
+The **preProcessData** function pre-processes the data set based on user input to be used in the **trainCV** function.
-The *plotROC* function outputs a Receiver Operating Characteristic curve (or ROC curve) based on the given class predictions and true class labels.
+The **trainCV** function trains the model and performs K-fold cross validation.
-The *plotPR* function outputs a Precision-Recall Curve (or PRC) based on the given class predictions and true class labels.
+The **plotROC** function outputs a Receiver Operating Characteristic curve (or ROC curve) based on the given class predictions and true class labels.
-The *addPredictions* function extracts the class predictions from the models and appends them to a desired data set.
+The **plotPR** function outputs a Precision-Recall curve (or PR curve) based on the given class predictions and true class labels.

 The package also contains an RNA-binding protein data set rbps.
 Refer to package vignettes for more details.